nguyenhothanhtam0709/crafting-interpreter/README.md

 # Crafting Interpreter

 Tracking my practice on [Crafting Interpreter](https://craftinginterpreters.com/).
-This is original version.
+This branch contains extended version of Lox.
+I use it for practicing.